HACP/DataScienceReviewLibrary/README.md

-# Data Science and Information Theory Review Library
+# Data Science and Information Theory Review: Down the rabbit hole

-In this repo, we will explore common strategies and tools to attack data science problems from the lense of Information Theory.
+This repository is a collection of observations, codes and references from a personal approach to data science from the persective of Information Theory.
+The process to develop these notes was non-linear, often following a chain of somewhat connected topics related to Information Theory.
+Many of the techniques, codes and approaches that we employed can be used across different problems.
+That was the motivation to attempt to write a "library" of functions.
 From exploratory data analysis (EDA), feature engineering, model training, model selection, evaluation, pipeline and story telling, among others, we will explore connections with concepts and practical aspects of Information Theory.
+We will explore a few applications in network theory, flowck dynamics, reinforcement learning etc. Real world applications will be highlighted.

-We will use the [Titanic data set](https://www.kaggle.com/competitions/titanic) from [Kaggle](https://www.kaggle.com)  as our use case and will build a library of functions in python to streamline the approach.
+We will use a set of well-known benchmark datasets (e.g [Titanic data set](https://www.kaggle.com/competitions/titanic) from [Kaggle](https://www.kaggle.com))  to build our use cases and will develop a library of functions in python to streamline the approach.
+We will write the librabry following a basic form of Test driven development (TDD) and [pytest](https://docs.pytest.org/en/7.1.x/).
 Additionally, a wiki with in-depth explanation of concepts, tools and algorithms will develop some concepts and details further.
-We will write the librabry following a basic form of Test driven development (TDD) and [pytest](https://docs.pytest.org/en/7.1.x/).

-This repo is intended as a personal review of data science concept connected to Information Theory aiming to delvelop a python package that can be reused and expanded over time.

 ## Contents
 ### Information Theory - Concepts and applications